ArunMS2/ArunMS2/README.md

 ## 👋 About Me

-AI Engineer at **WNS-Vuram (Part of Capgemini)**, building production-ready Agentic AI systems and enterprise automation platforms.
+Associate Technical Consultant at **WNS-Vuram (Part of Capgemini)**, building production-ready Agentic AI systems and enterprise automation platforms.
 My work sits at the intersection of applied AI and solid software engineering — systems that are reliable, secure, and useful in real workflows.

 Over the past year I've worked across two domains: enterprise platform engineering (Power Platform, Copilot Studio, Dataverse) and Agentic AI development (LangChain, LangGraph, FastAPI, Azure OpenAI).
 I learn best by building real things, not just tutorials.